 Why EELS?

-High energy electrons interacting with the sample produce a myriad of signals.
+High-energy electrons interacting with the sample produce a myriad of signals.
 The elastic (including BSE) and inelastic interactions are the primary signals, while the other signals are secondary events caused by the sample relaxation after the inelastic scattering event.
-The EELS signal is strongly peaked in the forward direction making near 100% collection efficiency possible.
+The EELS signal is strongly peaked in the forward direction, making near 100% collection efficiency possible.

 Comparison Table